-Subsequent sessions (10/9, 10/23, 11/6, and 11/20) will include a keynote speaker, followed by concurrent workshops on the four themes above.
+Sessions 2-5 (10/9, 10/23, 11/6, and 11/20) will include a keynote speaker, followed by concurrent workshops on the four themes above.
 Workshop participants may opt to register for the same track from week to week, or they can select different tracks.
 Click on the links above to view the objectives for each track.
-Refer to the conference website for details about session topics and speakers.
+Refer to the Event Details page for details about session topics and speakers.

 The Midwest Climate Summit Think Tank is free and open to the general public.